IFA Paris Bachelor Certified by FEDE (Fédération Européenne Des Écoles)

 First Atelier: Discovery

-Fashion Design 1: In the first installment of this module grouping, students will discover the fundamental skills of fashion design :
+In the first installment of this module grouping, students will discover the fundamental skills of fashion design:

-Digital Fashion Design 1: Mastering the right software is absolutely essential in today’s fashion industry: it’s necessary to design precise technical sketches and to present ideas and designs in a professional way.
-In the first installment of this module, students will learn the fundamentals of Photoshop, Illustrator and In-Design.
+Mastering the right software is absolutely essential in today’s fashion industry: it’s necessary to design precise technical sketches and to present ideas and designs in a professional way.
+In the first installment of this module, students will learn the fundamentals of Photoshop, Illustrator, and In-Design.

-Fashion History and Culture: Know the past and understand the present to create the future.
+Know the past and understand the present to create the future.
 Like every creative field, fashion is a culture and it’s essential to know its history and development before being able to visualize the directions it will take.
-Through lectures, research and presentation of archives, students will discover the evolution of fashion through time and analyze the works, style and inspiration of the most important fashion designers with a special focus on the masters of the international fashion from the last forty years.
+Through lectures, research and presentation of archives, students will discover the evolution of fashion through time and analyze the works, style, and inspiration of the most important fashion designers with a special focus on the masters of the international fashion from the last forty years.

 Second Atelier: Experimentation

-Fashion Design 2: In the second installment of this module students will apply the skills acquired during the first year and experiment new inspirations and concepts in various fashion projects including menswear collection, accessories collection, children’s wear collection and fabric transformation.
+In the second installment of this module, students will apply the skills acquired during the first year and experiment new inspirations and concepts in various fashion projects including menswear collection, accessories collection, children’s wear collection, and fabric transformation.
 They will have to adapt their personal ideas to different kind of products and market segments and understand how to adapt their own creativity to main fashion trends.

 Like in the PMD module, the main goal of the second level production module is to lead students to be able to choose and practice the best production strategy and finishing method to maximize the quality of the finished garments they have to produce.

 It’s very important to keep students up to date with the latest changes within the fashion industry.
-While the software developed by Lectra is a usual support in fashion production, 3D printing is a brand-new technology that is bound to become inevitable in the future.
-In this module, students will learn the basic use of Lectra and one 3D graphic software they will later experiment with the completion of fashion projects.
+While the software developed by Lectra is usually supporting in fashion production, 3D printing is a brand-new technology that is bound to become inevitable in the future.
+In this module, students will learn the basic use of Lectra and one 3D graphics software they will later experiment with the completion of fashion projects.

 Third Atelier: Imprint